PostHog/posthog.com/contents/blog/posthog-first-five.md

 categories: ["Inside PostHog"]
 ---

-Our CEO and co-founder, James Hawkins, recently joined Y Combinator to talk about the first five hires PostHog ever made, how we made them and why.
-This is the story behind each hire and the lessons we learned along the way.
+Our CEO and co-founder, James Hawkins, recently joined Y Combinator to talk about the first five hires PostHog ever made, how we made them, and why.
+This is the story behind each hire, and the lessons we learned along the way.

 ## 1. Marius Andra

 James and co-founder Tim (CTO) were frantically trying to hit their launch deadline, but there was a problem.
-They wanted libraries for mobile, desktop and other programming languages, but they didn't have capacity to complete the work themselves.
+They wanted libraries for mobile, desktop, and other programming languages, but they didn't have capacity to complete the work themselves.

 Handily, James noticed a similar hobby project that launched on Hacker News recently.
 He reached out to the creator to offer them some contract work to build the SDKs.
 Marius was the creator.